andersea/bitmex-trio-websocket/README.md

 ## Features

-* Connects to BitMEX websockets for a given symbol or lists of symbols.
+* Automatically subscribes to the appropriate channel, when a stream for that channel is requested.
 * Supports authenticated connections using api keys.
 * Fully async using async generators.
 No callbacks or event emitters.
 * Based on trio and trio-websocket.